vivainio/hashibuild/README.md

 `HASHIBUILD_ARCHIVE` is the local archive directory.
 This is where all the created zip files are saved.

 `HASHIBUILD_ARCHIVE_REMOTE` is the remote archive url pattern.
 If the wanted file doesn't exist in local archive directory, we perform HTTP get to copy thi file to local archive and then use that.

 The pattern looks like `https://github.com/vivainio/hashibuild/raw/master/test/fakeremote/[ZIP]`, where `[ZIP]` will be replaced by the archive name.

+## Uploader

+If you set environment variable `HASHIBUILD_UPLOADER` with value like `mv [ZIP] /tmp/to_upload`, after a succesfull build this command will be executed with [ZIP] replaced by absolute path of the generated zip file.

+You can use this to trigger custom command that either uploads the file directly to `HASHIBUILD_ARCHIVE_REMOTE` (slowing the build), or moves it to a place that you can batch upload the files from at your leisure.

 ## Ignored files